mdn/content/files/en-us/web/api/focusevent/index.md

 _This interface also inherits properties from its parent {{domxref("UIEvent")}}, and indirectly from {{domxref("Event")}}_.

 - {{domxref("FocusEvent.relatedTarget")}}
-  - : Is an {{domxref("EventTarget")}} representing a secondary target for this event.
+  - : An {{domxref("EventTarget")}} representing a secondary target for this event.
 In some cases (such as when tabbing in or out a page), this property may be set to `null` for security reasons.

 ## Methods